10 Steps to Get Toxic Chemicals Out of Your Home

 4. Non-stick cookware.
 The coating in non-stick cookware like Teflon contains perfluorinated compounds, including Perfluorooctanoic acid (PFOA), which has been linked to cancer and is released when Teflon is heated.
 Opt instead for stainless steel or cast iron cookware.

 5. Dry cleaning.
-Perchloroethylene (PERC), the most common cleaning solvent used for dry cleaning, gets trapped into clothing once “cleaned” and slowly off-gases into your home.
+Perchloroethylene (PERC), the most common cleaning solvent used for dry cleaning, gets trapped into clothing once “cleaned” and slowly off-gasses into your home.
 It can harm the brain and central nervous system, damage the liver and kidneys, and is likely to cause cancer, according to the NRDC.
 Instead, use the traditional laundry wash/dry/fold option, using fragrance-free detergent if possible.
 Which brings us to…

 6. Fragrance.
 Some of the scents we’ve grown to love, like freshly folded laundry, that lemony clean smell, or cinnamon-scented room fresheners are loaded with allergens and harmful chemicals like phthalates and synthetic musks.
 Common chemicals in fragrance have been linked to longer-term damage like obesity, diabetes, infertility, ADD, and ADHD.
 Fragrance chemicals are rarely disclosed on product labels, hidden instead under the umbrella term “fragrance.”
 Reduce your use of fragranced products where you can.